The role of supervision KSS 9

 Videos: approaches to monthly supervision and support after a difficult visit provide examples of a social worker and supervisor talking, and how discussion of emotion and analysis might be incorporated.

-How attachments affect your own practice helps you consider how your own attachment organisation in childhood may affect the way you deal with situations that come up in your work.
+How your attachment history affects your practice helps you consider how your own attachment organisation in childhood may affect the way you deal with situations that come up in your work.

 Learn on the go podcast: what makes for good supervision and does it need to be reflective?
 Principal social worker Tom Stibbs and lecturer/researcher David Wilkins discuss.